- loss of appetite

 No treatment — although it affects both boas and pythons (boids), Inclusion Body Disease is always fatal in pythons.
 Euthanasia is the most humane course of action after diagnosis.

-Ensure that you haven’t purchased an infected animal by quarantining it in a bare-bones enclosure with paper towels for at least 3-6 months.
+Ensure that you haven’t purchased an infected animal by quarantining it in a bare-bones enclosure with paper towels for at least 3-6 months, preferably up to 12.
 It sounds unpleasant, but it’s much better than accidentally introducing a fatal virus to your collection.

 For more information about Inclusion Body Disease, read Symptoms For Inclusion Body Disease In Snakes by Margaret A. Wissman, DVM, DABVP.